Decision Trees in Machine Learning: Two Types (+ Examples)

 • Pruning: The opposite of splitting, the process of going through and reducing the tree to only the most important nodes or outcomes

-You can also accelerate your understanding of decision trees and machine learning with a Coursera Plus subscription.
+Accelerate your career growth with a Coursera Plus subscription.
 When you enroll in either the monthly or annual option, you’ll get access to over 10,000 courses.
-You can learn and earn credentials at your own pace from over 170 leading companies and universities.
+You can learn and earn credentials at your own pace from over 350 leading companies and universities.

 Updated on